-Target Black Friday 2020 sale
+Target Black Friday 2020 Sale

-Target Black Friday 2020 sale: Save $30 on Apple AirPods, 20% off Sony TVs and More
+Target Black Friday 2020 Sale: Save $30 on Apple AirPods, Take 20% Off Sony TVs and More

 Happy days ahead: The first batch of Target's Black Friday 2020 deals has arrived!
 The current deals are heavy on electronics, with big savings on Amazon devices (like the Amazon Fire TV Stick and Echo Show 5), Beats headphones, Canon all-in-one printers, Apple Watch and AirPods.